-It’s a common occurance: a mom feels passionately about breastfeeding, but baby isn’t gaining enough weight; her pediatrician recommends formula to supplement and that’s the end of the story.
+It’s a common occurrence: a mom feels passionately about breastfeeding, but baby isn’t gaining enough weight; her pediatrician recommends formula to supplement and that’s the end of the story.
 But now that we can test breast milk for fat and calories, that story can be rewritten.

 Here’s an example.
 Baby S’s birth and early days were normal in every respect, and he began breastfeeding with no issues.
 His mother was passionate about breastfeeding, but her son stopped gaining weight within two weeks of birth and started losing weight right before her eyes.
 He was referred to a pediatric gastroenterologist who recommended supplementing her breast milk with formula and prescribed medication to help with reflux symptoms.
 These are two of the most common responses from medical professionals to an inability to gain weight while breastfeeding.